8 Things I Wish I Knew Before Going To Japan

 It was one of the first things that I noticed in Tokyo.

-7 Eleven, and FamilyMart – will be great resources for you as someone who would like to buy a quick snack with at least some English on the packaging to understand exactly what it is you’re about to eat.
+7 Eleven and FamilyMart in Japan will be great resources for travelers looking to buy a quick snack with at least some English on the packaging to understand exactly what it is you’re about to eat.

 3. It Smells Like Fish…